ghabriel-rodrigues/dataducks/README.md

 * Admin
   * Uses the information, generating reports.
 The module has access to all other modules, being able to CRUD all the data.

+* RESTFUL
+  * Offers a REST API to all models registered being easy to extend the functionalities.

 ## How to install? 🔧
 STEPS TO INSTALL THE APP in your local